 NOTE: Regarding formats, Bitwarden recommends .json for a more complete export, as .csv files do not currently export Cards or Identities.
 However, .csv files can be more easily manipulated with common standard spreadsheet programs.

 WARNING: If you download your unencrypted vault to a device in order to print it, be aware that you most likely want to remove that file from your device, and further ensure that it is removed from the trash so that it is completely deleted from your system after you print it.

 Some users appreciate the ability to download their vault in an open, unencrypted format such as .json or .csv for both backup purposes and in the case that they want to take their credentials with them in the future.

 Bitwarden makes unencrypted .json and .csv formats available for this purpose and users are able to determine their own backup strategies as needed.

 Be extremely attentive to protecting unencrypted formats.
 Options include putting the files on a flash drive into a physical locker or safe, or alternatively using a local app such as “Zip” to encrypt the file while you store it locally.

 Bitwarden also offers the option to download an encrypted copy of your vault.
 This saves some of the time and attention needed to handle an unencrypted file.
 There are a couple of different ways to encrypt your vault exports.

-In an encrypted export, the account’s unique encryption key, partially derived from the master password, is used to encrypt and export the vault.
+In an account restricted encrypted export, the account’s unique encryption key, partially derived from the master password, is used to encrypt and export the vault.
 This encrypted file can only be imported into the same Bitwarden account, so it effectively works as a vault snapshot.

 World Backup Day is the perfect time to remember that no matter how much we plan, unpredictable things can happen.
 As Benjamin Franklin once wrote: “An ounce of prevention is worth a pound of cure.”
 So, take a few minutes to put the right backup strategy in place for your own needs to be sure that you never lose access to your Bitwarden account.